Non-Statutory Sites Data

 Sites of Invertebrate Significance (SIS)

-Sites of Invertebrate Significance have been identified by the Cumbria Biodiversity Data
+Sites of Invertebrate Significance were identified by the former Cumbria Biodiversity Data

 designated but do broadly meet the criteria for selection as County Wildlife Sites.
 Many are